Creating a Custom ShadowJar Task¶

 description = 'Create a combined JAR of project and test dependencies'

-archiveClassifier = 'tests'
+archiveClassifier = 'test'

 from sourceSets.named('test').map { it.output }